HagarAbdelwahab/SauceDemo_Selenium/README.md

 ## Web Application Testing Framework

-This repository contains an automated testing framework for a web application, focusing on login functionality and shopping cart operations.
-The framework is built using Java, Selenium/Cypress, and Cucumber for behavior-driven development (BDD).
+This repository contains an automated testing framework for a web application, focusing on login functionality and shopping cart operations in native tests (TDD) and (BDD) using Cucumber.
+The framework is built using Java, Selenium, and Cucumber for behavior-driven development (BDD).

 ## Project Structure